cashums/recipe_book/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
 >  * We are going to focus on using C++ and maybe some libraries to create/build up/analyze the .csv file.
 Additionally, we will use HTML and CSS to create a basic website interface.

- > * What will be the input/output of your project?
+What will be the input/output of your project?
 >  * 	The project will have two primary functions:
+>  * Users can create, store, view, and edit recipes to be stored in a greater recipe book.

  > * What are the features that the project provides?
 >  *